 For our example accountancy firm, this means writing helpful, insightful content for the owners of distressed, struggling businesses.

 Start this process by making a list of the most common questions you receive from prospects and clients.
 Below, we’ve listed five questions that people seeking the help of an accountancy firm specializing in debt and insolvency might ask:

 For a large content marketing campaign, you should make a list of at least 20 questions that you frequently receive from prospects and clients.
 These questions will form the focus of each article and blog post you publish as part of your campaign.

-Once you’ve put together a list of questions, check the search volume for related keywords with the AdWords Keyword Planner.
+Once you’ve put together a list of questions, check the search volume for related keywords with the Google Ads Keyword Planner.
 This will tell you how large the monthly potential audience is for each blog post you publish.

 Select “search for new keywords using a phrase, website or category” and enter your primary keyword to generate a list of related keywords.

 Our first example question about statutory demands receives a large amount of searches in the UK, indicating that there’s a significant interest in this topic:

 All in all, there are 347 closely related keywords, showing that there’s a large demand for useful information about statutory demands.
 It’s also clear from the results that the most popular topic related to statutory demands is setting aside a statutory demand.

 From this data, we know that an article or blog post like “How to Set Aside a Statutory Demand” will reach an interested, motivated audience.
 People need information on setting aside statutory demands, and a helpful, step-by-step guide could be very successful for our example business.